jconenna/Fujifilm-Astro-USB-Controller/README.md

 ## What's Included
 Included are the Eagle PCB files for ordering a board.
-Boards can be [purchased from OSH Park](https://oshpark.com/shared_projects/9drAsv7N) for around $11 for 3 boards.
+Boards can be easily [purchased from OSH Park](https://oshpark.com/shared_projects/9drAsv7N) for around $11 for 3 boards.
 If you choose to order elsewhere, the 3D files are designed for a PCB thickness of 1.5-1.6mm.
+Note: I have no affiliation with OSH Park, but love their services.

 Included are two stl files for 3D printing a case.
 This contains a top and bottom piece that snap together and can be easily printed without supports by a wide variety of printers.
-I used PLA with default printed settings on an Ender 3 Pro printer.
+I used PLA material with default print settings on an Ender 3 Pro printer.

 ![Device Inside 3D Printed Case](https://github.com/jconenna/Fujifilm-Astro-USB-Controller/blob/main/images/Image_2.jpg?raw=true)